amylio/BikeSharing/README.md

 ## Summary

-As we learned from our analysis looking the visualizations above for activities that occurred in New York City, we can summarize:
+Based on the visualizations above for activities that occurred in New York City, we can summarize:

 * Stalls located in heavily concentrated business areas, such as Midtown and Downtown made up the majority of the usage.
 * Subscribers are the primary user.